julian-tuazon/memory-match/README.md

 A memory match game with a futuristic UI.

-Users can toggle music, sound effects, and voice effects, select different mode and difficulty settings, and track their game statistics.
+Users can toggle music, sound effects, and voice effects, select different mode and difficulty settings, and track statistics.

 ## Technologies Used
 - JavaScript